Energy-Pathways-Group/GLOceanKit/Matlab/AdvectionDiffusionEstimation/LinearVelocityField/README.md

 All methods attempt to estimate (at least) strain rate, vorticity, and divergence from a cluster of drifters.
 The `ModelParameter` class contains a list of these (and other) parameters that can be estimated from the drifters.

-The simplest example of how this works is to generate trajectories, then use those trajectories to estimate parameters.
+The simplest example of how this works is to either a) generate trajectories using the [advection-diffusion models](../AdvectionDiffusionModels), or b) use your own trajectories and then use those trajectories to estimate parameters.

 ```matlab